syncfusion-content/maui-docs/MAUI/PDF-Viewer/Hyperlink-Navigation.md

 ## Enable or disable the hyperlink navigation

-You can enable or disable the recognition of hyperlinks in PDF documents using the `EnableHyperlinkNavigation` property.
+Enable or disable the recognition of hyperlinks in PDF documents using the `EnableHyperlinkNavigation` property.
 The following code explains the same.

 {% tabs %}
 {% highlight XAML %}